d-chambers/Detex/ReadMe/ContributeToDetex/contributing.md

 ```

 ## Reporting bugs and requesting features
 After using detex it is likely that you will find a bug.
-When this happens the first thing to do is to navigate to the (detex page)[http://github.com/d-chambers/detex].
+When this happens the first thing to do is log into your github account and navigate to the (detex page)[http://github.com/d-chambers/detex].
 In the upper right corner you will see a tab  that says issues.
 It looks like this (I have highlighted it):

 ![png](detexIssues.png)